gookit/config/README.md

 ## Bind Structure

-> Note: The default binding mapping tag of a structure is `mapstructure`, which can be changed by setting `Options.TagName`
+> Note: The default binding mapping tag of a structure is `mapstructure`, which can be changed by setting the decoder's option `options.DecoderConfig.TagName`

 ```go
 user := struct {